Skip to main content

 A senior traveling abroad is often looking for one last shot at freedom and adventure before settling down to build a career.
 Those elements likely factored in to Michelle Pedicone’s decision to go to Nicaragua, but traveling as a member of the Drexel chapter of Global Brigades, her trip would entail much more sweat and hard labor than the typical spring getaway.

 Global Brigades, a campus-based international nonprofit, focuses on medical and economic development in under-resourced communities using a holistic approach.
-Michelle’s training to become a “brigader” focused on Nicaraguan culture and the task ahead – constructing sanitation stations and concrete floors in a rural village.
+Michelle’s training to become a “brigadier” focused on Nicaraguan culture and the task ahead – constructing sanitation stations and concrete floors in a rural village.
 She says a big part of adopting the holistic model was learning not to “think of myself as a savior” but as someone who was going to partner, teach and also learn.

 After undergoing weekly training throughout the winter, Michelle signed up for the public-health-focused March brigade to Nicaragua.
 She arrived, after a combined six and a half hour flight and two additional hours on a bus, at the Global Brigades compound outside the small village of La Naranja, Nicaragua.
 There, she joined students from Drexel and several other schools in assisting local masons as they built sanitation stations with private toilets, septic systems and running water.